ACCESS-NRI/access-om3-configs/documentation/docs/pages/Topography-generation.md

 (add other storage points as appropriate)

-4. Run the `apply_bathy_mom_restarts.py` script to create new MOM restarts based on the old restarts but with the new bathymetry and any new ocean points filled in with the template, e.g.:
+4. Run the `apply_bathy_mom_restarts.py` script from `restart_modifications` directory to create new MOM restarts based on the old restarts but with the new bathymetry and any new ocean points filled in with the template, e.g.:

 ```
 cd om3-scripts/restart_modifications